 The characteristics (age, tree species types, canopy configuration, etc.) of the forest cover within and around the proposed lots, and the wildlife species that have been recorded within or near the Property, have been reviewed in context of the specifications for each of these SWH functions.
-In consideration of this information and various defining criteria, the Gilwood Property has the potential to support three specific SWH functions, including;
+In consideration of this information and various defining criteria, the Gilwood Property has the potential to support the following specific SWH functions;

-- 1. area-sensitive bird breeding habitat,
+- area-sensitive bird breeding habitat,

-- 2. habitat for Special Concern and rare wildlife species, and
+- habitat for Special Concern and rare wildlife species, and

-- 3. seeps and springs.
+- seeps and springs.